 Our dedicated staff maintains high standards of stewardship by managing resources to maximize your philanthropic contributions and actively avoiding excessive compensation and unreasonable or unnecessary expenses.

-The foundation and the activities of its trustees and staff members are governed by the following documents:
+The following documents govern the foundation and the activities of its trustees and staff members:

-- Bylaws Includes rules governing the foundation’s operations relating to the board of trustees, board committees, officers and related matters.
+- Bylaws Include rules governing the foundation’s operations relating to the board of trustees, board committees, officers, and related matters

 Detail the mission statement, organization, committee roles and responsibilities, and the review process and approval of trustee affiliations:

 - Standards of Independence sets forth the definition of “independence” adopted by the board.
 Under the bylaws, a majority of the trustees must be independent of the foundation